 Already, more than half of the global population resides in cities.
-Notwithstanding current shortcomings such as over-crowding, economic and social injustice, and the current problems related to heat island landscapes, a prosperous urban world is a viable potential.
+Notwithstanding current shortcomings such as over-crowding, economic and social injustice, and heat island landscapes, a prosperous urban world is a viable potential.
 A huge part of this depends upon the greening of urban environments.

 A report from the UN hosted Habitat III last year, outlined the importance of green spaces for both physical and mental health and for building thriving communities, while tackling major ecological issues.
 Their findings concluded that people living within 1km of forests on the outskirts of a city are less stressed and anxious.

 The Magic of Trees

 Trees store, sequester, and utilize CO2 during photosynthesis.
 Including them as an integral component in sustainable urban design significantly lowers a city’s carbon footprint: